 Public urged to keep away from UK holiday destinations to limit Covid-19 spread

-Cumbria police’s assistant chief constable asked people from outside the county ‘not to visit’.

-Would-be tourists are being urged to keep away from beaches and other holiday destinations in the UK to limit the spread of coronavirus.
+Would-be tourists are being urged to avoid beaches and other holiday destinations in the UK to limit the spread of coronavirus.

+And the National Trust has closed its parks and gardens as of midnight on Saturday night, in fear of crowds attending them on Sunday for Mother’s Day.

+The moves come as tourist destinations and parks continued to draw crowds on Saturday, despite Government advice for people to avoid non-essential travel amid the worsening Covid-19 crisis.

-Cumbria Police said despite Government advice to avoid non-essential travel, the Lake District and other tourist hotspots in the UK were experiencing an “influx” of visitors.
+Cumbria Police said on Saturday that the Lake District and other tourist attractions were experiencing an “influx” of visitors.

-The force has now urged people from outside its county to keep away, stating that the Lake District is “no longer conducting business as usual”, with pubs, restaurants and attractions advised to close.
+The force has now urged people from outside its county to keep away, saying the Lake District is “no longer conducting business as usual”, with pubs, restaurants and attractions advised to close.

-It comes as West Wittering Beach in Chichester, south-east England, closed to the public after the number of visitors on Saturday “far exceeded” expectations, the estate owners said.

-Meanwhile, the Visit Cornwall tourist board published a statement on Friday asking people to postpone their visits to a later date “despite the lack of clarity from Government” around the situation.

-In a statement on Saturday, Cumbria Police’s assistant chief constable Andrew Slattery said: “Whilst we are looking at all measures to limit the spread of the Covid-19 coronavirus, I must urge people living outside the county not to visit.
+“Whilst we are looking at all measures to limit the spread of the Covid-19 coronavirus, I must urge people living outside the county not to visit,” Cumbria Police’s assistant chief constable Andrew Slattery said in a statement.

 Advertising